-Parshat Acharei Mot, this week’s Torah portion, details the laws and rules of healthy relationships.
-It begins with the healing after the loss of Aaron’s sons to their own out-of-body experience in breaking the rules, and it continues with the laws about how we are supposed to atone for our sins on Yom Kippur.
+This week we read Parshat Acharei Mot, the portion that details the laws and rules for healthy relationships.
+It begins with the aftermath of the loss of Aaron’s sons to their own out of body experience while breaking the rules, and continues with the laws about how we’re supposed to atone for our sins on Yom Kippur.
 The final chapter of the text deals with appropriate and inappropriate relationships between family members.

 In chapter 16 we read about the ways that Aaron would go and make the confession on behalf of all the people of Israel.
 You’d think that if he’s making the confessions on behalf of all the people, naturally they would’ve had to share them with him.
 Specifically, in verse 21, the text tells us that Aaron would place both his hands upon the head of the live goat and confess over it all the iniquities and transgressions of the Israelites.
 In other words, not only did the Israelites have to share their transgressions out loud with Aaron first, he then said them out loud a second time to the goat.